Applying for a Fresh (British) Passport or Renewing UK Passport

 Eligibility Criteria to Apply for British Passport:

 To get going, you first need to check your eligibility as a British citizen.
-There are three ways by which you can consider yourself a true British citizen and qualify to apply for the passport.
-These prerequisites are:
+There are three ways by which you can consider yourself a true British citizen and qualify to apply for UK passport.

 You must be a British national by birth.
 To prove this, you will need to enclose your birth certificate with your application.
 As a natural British, you also can enjoy the privilege of holding dual citizenship in the country of your choice, in addition to your existing one.
 Alternatively, you qualify as a British citizen if one or both of your parents were British by birth.
 To prove this, you will need to furnish your parents’ passport details along with your application.
 In case your parents are/were not British, but your grandparents were, you still will qualify as a British national.
 If even they weren’t British by birth, the British nationality won’t be automatically passed over to you.